Holiday entitlement

 On occasion, but very rarely, you will find that some employers may be wrongly advised regarding the holiday entitlement of individual employees.
 This scenario tends to relate more to self-employed individuals who should be treated as employees, as we have mentioned above.

 If your employer is wrongly refusing to acknowledge our entitlement to paid holidays, or stopping you from taking your full annual entitlement, you have a degree of protection.
-You are legally able to carry over four weeks statutory holiday into the next leave year.
+If your employer prevents you from taking your statutory leave, you can carry over up to four weeks into the next leave year.
 Where an employer continually refuses to acknowledge your legal rights, you can still carry over four weeks statutory holiday into future leave years.

 Any valid carry over entitlement will count towards your employer’s legal payment obligations in the event that you part company.